-Che eck all boxes that apply.
+Check all boxes that apply.

-Learning Assistance
+- Learning Assistance

-Bilingual Education
+- Bilingual Education

-Convalescent Setting
+- Convalescent Setting

-Correctional Facility
+- Correctional Facility

-Persons with Substantial Disabilities
+- Persons with Substantial Disabilities

-Citizenship for Immigrants
+- Citizenship for Immigrants

 14. JUSTIFICATION:

-fron efly describe the primary method used to determine the need for this course.
-For example, Labor Market Predictions in Employment Development Department, employer survey, community or student interest survey, state licensing, uirements or mandated certification.
+Briefly describe the primary method used to determine the need for this course.
+For example, Labor Market Predictions from Employment Development Department, employer survey, community or student interest survey, state licensing, requirements or mandated certification.

-s course and ESL NC 107CE will replace ESL NC 042CE, a highly enrolled course.
-It covers very similar terial.
+This course with ESL NC 108CE will replace ESL NC 043CE, a highly enrolled course.

-a.
-If RTIFICATE PROGRAM: No yes, the course will be a portion of the 'approved program' listed on the State Chancellor's Inventory of Approved

-grams (approved programs can be found on the State Chancellor's Office website at s://misweb.cccco.edu/webproginv/prod/invmenu.htm)
+15. THIS COURSE WILL BE AN APPROVED REQUIREMENT FOR AN APPROVED ASSOCIATE DEGREE OR CERTIFICATE PROGRAM: No a.
+If yes, the course will be a portion of the 'approved program' listed on the State Chancellor's Inventory of Approved Programs (approved programs can be found on the State Chancellor's Office website at https://misweb.cccco.edu/webproginv/prod/invmenu.htm)

 16. FUNDING AGENCY CODE:

 17. STATE COURSE ID: